Early Decision for College: What to Know in 2026

 Show Sustained Interest Through Active Engagement

-Early decision applicants need to demonstrate a strong and ongoing commitment to their top-choice school.
+Applicants need to demonstrate a strong and ongoing commitment to their top-choice school.
 Attend virtual or in-person admissions events, schedule one-on-one meetings with representatives, and participate in campus tours.
 Follow the college on social media and interact with their posts.
 Mention these specific touchpoints in your application, such as, “After attending the College’s engineering workshop, I realized how its hands-on approach aligns perfectly with my career goals.”
 This level of detail shows authentic interest.

 Prepare a Contingency Plan for Deferred or Rejected Applications

 While ED is a binding commitment if accepted, it’s critical to plan for other outcomes.
 Have regular decision applications ready for submission by the ED deadline to avoid last-minute stress if deferred or rejected.
 Use the time before Regular deadlines to refine essays and improve your application based on ED insights.
 If deferred, send an update letter with any new achievements or clarifications to strengthen your case.
-Don’t wait until mid-December—prepare proactively to keep your options open.
+Don’t wait until mid-December and prepare proactively to keep your options open.

 Common Mistakes to Avoid When Applying Through EDP